octo-technology/OpenTezos/docs/michelson/tutorial.md

 ### Lambda functions

-//TODO (to rework)

 The Michelson language supports anonymous function, also called **lambda**.
 Lambda functions are strongly typed and when called it executes a sequence of instructions.

+Lambda functions are useful for factoring code, thus preventing code duplication.

+Lambda functions can also be defined inside the storage.
+A smart contract would be able to apply on-demand the stored lambda; and would also be able to change the code of the lambda.
+BE CAREFUL !
+In this case it means the smart contract is not immutable.
+This kind of design requires a strong administration layer (with multi-signature patterns); and proofs on those smart contract might become irrelevant.

 The `LAMBDA` instruction defines a lambda function and the `EXEC` instruction allows to execute its code.

-Function can be partially applied with the `APPLY` instruction.
+Function can be partially applied (i.e. partially resolved) with the `APPLY` instruction.

 #### Lambda definition with `LAMBDA`

-The `LAMBDA` instruction pushes a function on top of the stack.
+The `LAMBDA` instruction pushes an anonymous function on top of the stack.
+The function is an element like others being pushed on the stack excepts that only few instructions may be applied on this kind of element.
+A lambda can be executed with the `EXEC` instruction if lambda arguments have been provided on the stack.
+A lambda can be partially resolved (i.e. producing a new lambda function) with the `APPLY` instruction.

-It requires three arguments:
+The `LAMBDA` instruction requires three arguments:
 - the type of the function argument
 - the type returned by the function
 - the sequence of instructions associated with the function (code of the function)

+Michelson grammar defines the `LAMBDA` instruction as:
 ```js
 LAMBDA _ _ code / S  =>  code : S
 ```